qin-zzz/qin-zzz.github.io/resume/my_resume.md

 - Sorted out the shipping data provided by the Department of Transportation of Guangdong Province and calculated relevant indicators.
 Applied Excel tools such as pivot table to significantly improve the data sorting efficiency
 - Identified the seasonal changes of the commodities of different ports over the years
 - Performed a correlation analysis on the inflow and outflow of different ports and commodities
-- Identified the abnormal points of the flow over the years, and explained the abnormal reasons (policy impact, breaking news, and sudden meteorological changes) by consulting the yearbook and other materials
+- Identified the abnormal points of the flow over the years and explained the abnormal reasons (policy impact, breaking news, and sudden meteorological changes) by consulting the yearbook and other materials

 ## ![education](../assets/img/svg/education_experience.svg) Education
 ****